terraform-aws-modules/terraform-aws-eks/README.md

 * [Spot instances](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/spot-instances.md): How to use spot instances with this module.
 * [IAM Permissions](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md): Minimum IAM permissions needed to setup EKS Cluster.

-## Release schedule

-Generally the maintainers will try to release the module once every 2 weeks to keep up with PR additions.
-If particularly pressing changes are added or maintainers come up with the spare time (hah!), release may happen more often on occasion.

 ## Testing

 This module has been packaged with [awspec](https://github.com/k1LoW/awspec) tests through [kitchen](https://kitchen.ci/) and [kitchen-terraform](https://newcontext-oss.github.io/kitchen-terraform/).
 To run them: